Dos Pueblos Little League

 Volunteer Commitment Information

 Dos Pueblos Little League works because of all the hard work and effort provided by our wonderful volunteers.
 Every registered player must have someone who will help out with one of the many positions involved in running the league.
 These include managers and coaches, umpires, team parents, and concessions workers.
 Each team also needs volunteers to serve as scorekeepers and help with field maintenance before and after each game.
 All DPLL volunteers must fill out the Little League Volunteer Packet.
-This packet will be given to you by your Team Parent or Manager once teams are formed.

 Click Here for instructions on how to use the website for your team